 The two baccalaureate ceremonies, 10 a.m. and 2 p.m., are identical in format.
-Each graduate must register for the ceremony he or she chooses to attend (see Registration & Tickets) and provide tickets for your guests for the live ceremony in the Sports Arena.
-Also, you may direct any guests without tickets to the live streaming in the Bulger Communication Center.
+Each graduate must register for the ceremony he or she chooses to attend (see Registration & Tickets) and provide tickets for your guests for the live ceremony in the Sports Arena, located at E5 on the campus map.
+Also, you may direct any guests without tickets to the live streaming in the Bulger Communication Center, located at H5.

 Then plan to meet all your guests immediately following your ceremony at the festive reception held in the Campbell Student Union.
 Following each ceremony, your reception features live entertainment and refreshments and is a great opportunity for you to introduce your family to faculty and staff who attend.
 No tickets are required for the receptions.